mchays12/Chat_App/README.md

 ## Key Features

-1. **Personalize Your Chat**: Customize your chat screen by setting a background color and display name.
+1. **Personalize Your Chat**: Personalize your chat screen by adjusting the background color and choosing a display name.

-2. **Real-Time Chat**: Enjoy real-time messaging with an intuitive chat interface.
+2. **Real-Time Chat**: Experience instant messaging with a user-friendly chat interface.

-3. **Multimedia Sharing**: Share images effortlessly within your conversations.
+3. **Multimedia Sharing**: Effortlessly exchange images in your conversations.

-4. **Location Sharing**: Share your location with friends for meetups and event planning.
+4. **Location Sharing**: Share your whereabouts with friends for meetups and event coordination.

-5. **Offline Access**: Stay connected even when offline with data caching for uninterrupted chatting.
+5. **Offline Access**: Maintain connectivity even without an internet connection, thanks to data caching, ensuring uninterrupted chatting.

 ## Getting Started

 Follow these steps to set up and run Chat App on your device:

-1. Ensure Node.js 16.19.0 or a compatible version is installed: npm install 16.19.0
-   npm use 16.19.0
-   npm alias default 16.19.0
+Ensure Node.js 16.19.0 or a compatible version is installed: npm install 16.19.0 npm use 16.19.0 npm alias default 16.19.0